L T P C

 IV ELECTRONICS ENGINEERING PRACTICE 13

-2. Study of logic gates AND, OR, EOR anNOT.
+2. Study of logic

 3. Generation of Clock Signal.